-The hill tribes have fled ethnic wars and hardships in Burma and Laos for decades, to settle in the sensitive border region of northern Thailand.
+The hill tribes have fled ethnic wars and hardships in Burma and Laos for decades, settling in the sensitive border region of northern Thailand.
 Due in part to the hill tribes’ tradition of practicing shifting agriculture on the steep slopes, extensive deforestation and severe soil erosion have devastated northern Thailand’s vital watershed areas.
 The recent construction of roads has also contributed to erosion, especially during the monsoon season.
-With more accessibility to the outside world pesticides and herbicides are being introduced to the community, threatening their water supply and health.
-Industrialization threatens to further encroach upon the diversity of the hill area.
+With more accessibility to the outside world, pesticides and herbicides are being introduced to the community, threatening its water supply and health.
+Industrialization threatens to further encroach upon the biodiversity of the hill area.

-Respecting the traditions of the hill tribes, Tuenjai has involved the women, men and youth of the villages in HADF projects which contribute to the development of self-reliant communities.
-HADF activities, while very diverse, all focus on the hill tribes’ education and strengthening community leaders and their organizations.
+Respecting the traditions of the hill tribes, Tuenjai has involved the women, men, and youth of the villages in HADF projects that contribute to the development of self-reliant communities.
+HADF activities, while varied, all focus on the hill tribes’ education and strengthening community leaders and their organizations.
 Through intensive research, workshops, demonstrations, and ongoing followup reforestation methods and sustainable agricultural practices appropriate for steep slopes have been introduced, investing the hill tribe people in protecting the fragile upland area.

 Tuenjai and HADF, through providing information to the hill area people and allowing them to their own make choices, have succeeded in bringing many improvements to the hill area while supporting the rights and wisdom of the indigenous people.